coder/coder/docs/admin/architectures/index.md

 #### CPU and memory usage

-The memory consumption may increase with enabled agent stats collection by the Prometheus metrics aggregator (optional).
+Enabling agent stats collection (optional) may increase memory consumption.

 Enabling direct connections between users and workspace agents (apps or SSH traffic) can help prevent an increase in CPU usage.
 It is recommended to keep